Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: D-Critical Loci and -Shifted Symplectic Derived Stacks

+Suppose now that a scheme $X$ admits a good action by a reductive group $G$.
+Definitions~\ref{d-crit chart}, \ref{d-crit scheme} extend naturally to this equivariant setting (cf. \cite[Definition~2.40]{JoyceDCrit}) as follows: A $G$-invariant d-critical chart is given by the data $(U,V,f,i)$ of Definition~\ref{d-crit chart}, where $U \subseteq X$ is a $G$-invariant Zariski open subscheme, $V$ is a smooth scheme with a $G$-action, $i \colon U \to V$ an equivariant closed embedding and $f \colon V \to \bC$ a $G$-invariant function.
+The sheaf $\sS_X$ inherits a $G$-action by using a cover of $X$ by $G$-invariant open subschemes $U \subseteq X$ in \eqref{loc 2.1}.
+Then we say that the d-critical scheme $(X,s)$ is $G$-invariant if $s \in \Gamma(X, \sS_X)^G$ is a $G$-invariant global section of the sheaf $\sS_X$.

-\begin{prop} \emph{\cite[Remark~2.47]{JoyceDCrit}} Let $G$ be a complex reductive group with a good action on a scheme $M$.
-Suppose that $(M,s)$ is an invariant d-critical scheme.
-Then for any $x \in M$ fixed by $G$, there exists an invariant d-critical chart $(U,V,f,i)$ centered at $x$, i.e. an invariant open affine $U \ni x$, a smooth scheme $V$ with a $G$-action, an invariant regular function $f \colon V \to \bA^1$ and an equivariant embedding $i \colon U \to V$ so that $U = \Crit(f) \subseteq V$. \end{prop}
+\begin{proposition} \emph{\cite[Remark~2.47]{JoyceDCrit}} Let $G$ be a complex reductive group with a good action on a scheme $X$.
+Suppose that $(X,s)$ is an invariant d-critical scheme.
+Then for any $x \in X$ fixed by $G$, there exists an invariant d-critical chart $(U,V,f,i)$ centered at $x$, i.e. an invariant open affine $U \ni x$, a smooth scheme $V$ with a $G$-action, an invariant regular function $f \colon V \to \bA^1$ and an equivariant embedding $i \colon U \to V$ so that $U = \Crit(f) \subseteq V$. \end{proposition}